craig-m/ansible-anywhere/doc/Build_notes.md

 ## setup

-Before using Packer you must make an external switch first.
+Before using Packer you must make an external switch that Packer can use.

+In the file `centos8_hv.json` edit `"switch_name": "PackerSwitch",` to the name of your Switch.

 ## use